-We stripped the existing tiles and saved them, then repaired the rotten oak sprockets at the rafter feet.
-We also took the opportunity to insulate the roof slope; re-felted and battened and replaced the saved tiles with some new to match.
+At St Mary The Virgin, Little Chesterford, the north roof slope had nail fatigue and tile spalling.
+This roof slope required a re-roof, which is a fairly typical repair undertaken by most churches, as north slopes are often subject to moss, which retains water and freezes in winter, causing the tiles to spall.
+We stripped the existing tiles and saved them, and repaired the rotten oak sprockets at the rafter feet.
+We also took the opportunity to insulate the roof slope, re-felted and battened and replaced the saved tiles with some new to match.
+The added insulation has helped the church retain heat, making it a more comfortable place to use.
 We also repaired some of the stone copings and lime mortar bedding.